WildCodeSchool/orleans-202103-php-project-bretin/README.md

 ## Description

-Project Bretin is an showcase website for the occupational psychologist M.Bretin Loïc.
+Project Bretin is a showcase website for workplace psychologist M.Bretin Loïc.

 ## Prerequisites